My life in the Philippines

 It’s all the beginning of hope in every girl’s dream.
 I have a dream and I wanted to be a student.
 It was a very special day in school, I wasn’t sure if it is because there were tall and white Dutch men coming to visit our school that day.
 They asked our teachers who were present to help them in the search for 50 students who couldn’t afford the school fees, transport and food.
 In short unfortunate students, financially incapable but who have the potential to continue their studies and change their lives.

-The contract for this foundation was until March 2010 when all the 50 students graduated in High School.
+This foundation supported students in the slums from June 2000 until March 2010.
 Luckily, I was chosen to be one of them, the organisation called JOANA Foundation.

 I wanted to study, but my parents and I couldn’t afford to pay the high fees in college because of the lack of financial means.
 I was born and brought up from a squatter neighbourhood, I had no bed, but I slept on the tiny carton sheet, covering the floor from its coldness, in a very smelly and one of the dirtiest places on earth, where the blood and waste from the slaughter house is going through our drainage where the floor of our house is attached.

 Imagine, when there’s a high tide, which is more or less 5 times per month, all the blood and waste are floating inside our house.
 Where the life is always about the question: “do we have some food to eat for today?”
 No future vision, no big dream.
 With that 18-year experience, I started to think : “this place is too small for me”.
 I strongly believe that education is the key to change someone’s life, specifically, My Life.